Skip to main content

 Logos of Population Europe and the Federal Institute for Population Research

 The electoral successes of anti-democratic movements cannot be explained solely by the demographic or socio-economic characteristics of individual groups.
 More decisive are local perceptions of problems and narratives of loss in the context of demographic change.
 These manifest themselves in a perceived political overload, blame and the supposed failure of ‘established’ politics.
-Together with experts from academia, political foundations, and governments, we analyse these demographic trends and discuss practical solutions at regional and local level.
+Together with experts from academia and the policy arena, we analyse these demographic trends and discuss practical solutions at regional and local levels.

 Register here